urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

+ - the return value is a default-kind _character_ variable with
+   system-dependent length.

 ### **Description**

-**compiler_options**(3) returns a string with the options used for compiling.
+  **compiler_options**(3) returns a string with the options used for
+  compiling.

 ### **Options**

   None.

 ### **Result**

-The return value is a default-kind string with system-dependent length.
-It contains the compiler flags used to compile the file, which called
+  The result contains the compiler flags used to compile the file
-the compiler_options intrinsic.
+  comtaining the **compiler_options**(3) call.

 ### **Examples**